-Traditional reading methodology has concerned itself with the two the elements of reading process "word recognition" "comprehension" (Duffy and Sherman, 1977 and Perfetti, 1985).
-Although these two concepts do accurately represent the goals of instruction (firstly, making the message speak; secondly, understanding it), they tend to separate the two elements from each other and to hide the interactions that exist between them.
+Traditional reading methodology has concerned itself with the two reading process "word recognition" of the and Sherman, 1977 "comprehension" (Duffy and Perfetti, 1985).
+Although these two concepts do accurately represent the goals of (firstly, speak; understanding it), they tend to separate the two elements from each other and to hide the interactions that exist between them.
 These interactions are vital and can be readily seen by defining the reading process as a psycho-linquistic quessing game or three games played simultaneously by the reader (the SRI Reading Model).
 Each game consists of signals that can be described as the rules of the game.
 These signals help the reader to predict the written message and facilitate both word recognition and comprehension acts.
 A good reader has these three sets of signals under control and uses each with appropriate speed and precision.